Fifth time’s the charm. At least that seems to be the case with Intel’s upcoming fifth round of processors based on the 14nm manufacturing node.

 Arguably the most elusive aspect of Coffee Lake leading up to its canonical announcement was pricing.
 Aside from looking at the processor market AMD Ryzen rewrote, we didn’t have much to base our speculation.
-And now that Intel is about to release its first CPUs with discrete graphics, we don’t have much to base the pricing for the laptops that will feature them.
+And now that Intel has released its first CPUs with discrete AMD Radeon graphics, we don’t have much to base the pricing for the laptops that will feature them.

 Luckily, Intel has revealed a total rundown of the latest 8th-generation Coffee Lake chips since their announcement.
 And with that reveal, we finally knew that the Santa Clara tech behemoth was going to unleash an entire assortment of processors with a wide range of different prices.